Tutorial To Leverage Open AI's CLIP Model For Fashion Industry

 Figure: Working of CLIP Model

-As we have already been through technical know-how for the CLIP Model in our previous blog, we aim to utilize the clip model and pre-train it over our custom Indo-fashion data to make it more domain-specific.
+As we have already been through technical know-how for the CLIP Model in our previous blog on foundation models for image search, we aim to utilize the clip model and pre-train it over our custom Indo-fashion data to make it more domain-specific.

 Pre-Requisites